Microchip-MPLAB-Harmony/quick_docs/basic/mhc_pin_configuration/readme.md

 Pin settings enables the user to configure the pins.
 Users can provide custom name for pin, change the pin function, direction, latch and other properties, see image below.
 <img src = "images/figure_5.15.png" width="700" height="400" align="middle">

+**Note**: In the screenshots above, the MHC pin configuration for SAME70 MCU is shown as an example.
+The MHC pin configuration for other PIC or SAM MCUs may differ from the one shown above.

+## Reference Links
+- <a href="https://www.microchip.com/design-centers/32-bit" target="_blank">Microchip 32-bit MCUs</a>
+- <a href="https://www.microchip.com/mplab/mplab-x-ide" target="_blank">Microchip MPLAB X IDE</a>
+- <a href="https://www.microchip.com/mplab/mplab-harmony" target="_blank">Microchip MPLAB Harmony</a>
+- <a href="https://www.microchip.com/mplab/compilers" target="_blank">MPLAB XC32/32++ C Compiler</a>